‘Sports Illustrated’ Swimsuit Model Haley Kalil Strips Down To Lace Lingerie In Latest Instagram Snap

 The photo highlights the model’s tiny waist and overall hourglass figure while accentuating Kalil’s toned abs.

 According to the post’s tags, Kalil is wearing lingerie by Victoria’s Secret, which she often does in a lot of her underwear posts.
-In the caption, the redhead beauty joked about waiting around for Postmates, a company that deliver goods to your door.
+In the caption, the redhead beauty joked about waiting around for Postmates, a company that delivers goods to your door.

 The snap, which Kalil shared with her 106,000 Instagram followers, garnered more than 6,300 likes and more than 100 comments from users who shared a host of fire emoji in the comment section.